OpenMined/PyDP/examples/restaurant_demo/README.md

 * Sum-up revenue per day of the week
 * Sum-up revenue per day of the week with preaggregation

-Non Private Count is the raw counts and output
-Private count is anonymized Counts and output using Differential Privacy library
+Non-Private Count is the raw count whereas the Private Count is anonymized Count generated using PyDP library.

 ## Count visits by hour of day